-The term 'Cost of Goods Sold (COGS)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Cost of Goods Sold (COGS)' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Cost of Goods Sold refers to those costs which directly arise from the creation of a firm’s goods or services.
 The phrase also sometimes is summarized by its acronym COGS or by an alternative name the “cost of sales.”
 It will cover many expenses.
 Among these are all of the materials the company utilizes to physically produce the goods.